 NAICU Access and Success/Building Blocks to 2020 Survey

-This survey attempts to gather information on access and success activities on your campus - both current and those under development.
-By compiling such information, NAICU plans to demonstrate to policy and public stakeholders that independent institutions have long been contributing to undergraduate degree attainment, continue to be leading innovators in student success program development and implementation, and can be seen as a critical sector and partner in reaching the 2020 goal.
+With this in mind, we want to learn more about any current and/or planned efforts that increase the enrollment of underserved students on your campus and that support successful degree attainment.
+By compiling such information, NAICU can demonstrate to policymakers and public stakeholders that independent institutions have long been contributing to undergraduate degree attainment, continue to be leading innovators in student success program development and implementation, and can be seen as a critical sector and partner in reaching the 2020 goal.
 NAICU will spotlight unique and innovative work of institutions in this area.

 NOTE: Institutions with several innovative programs can complete this survey more than once by resubmitting a new survey using the survey's link found at the end of the survey.
 Please do not submit more than one program in a single survey response.